 Open a channel with your customers using any one or more of our survey templates.
 Or build your own surveys using our Question Bank of methodologist-certified questions.

 - Apps.
-Is your software optimized for iPhone and Android smart phones?
+Is your software optimised for iPhone and Android smartphones?
 Should it be?
 Survey your customers to gauge their appetite for apps.
-Make this part of your regular product planning process.
+Make this part of your regular product-planning process.

 - General Internet Usage.
-Are your customers, clients, or other audiences on the Internet?
+Are your customers, clients or other audiences on the Internet?
 How often?
-What devices do they use to connect and where?
-What purposes do they typically use the Internet for—personal or business?
+Which devices do they use to connect and where?
+For which purposes do they typically use the Internet – personal or business?
 If they were to use the Internet for one purpose only, what would it be?
-Use this data to assess the viability of a mobile-cloud application.
+Use this data to assess the viability of a mobile cloud application.

 - Client or Customer Satisfaction.
 How do your customers and clients feel about your products or services, or their experiences with your customer service or support representatives?
 Use our Business to Business, Customer Service or Customer Satisfaction survey templates to assess satisfaction and identify areas of opportunity for improving these critical relationships.